Guide to Visiting Taipei, Taiwan for the First Time

 Relax Hotel Taipei Exterior

-Relax III Hotel is perhaps the priciest on this list with prices up to the $100USD range.
-It’s a very modern hotel with modern decorations and feel.
-Plus it’s also close to Taipei Main Station, about a 5 minute walk.
+Relax III Hotel is perhaps the priciest on this list, with prices up to $ 100 USD.
+It’s a very modern hotel with modern decorations and a modern feel.
+Plus, it’s also close to Taipei Main Station, about a 5 minute walk.

-However, I understand that there could be readers that simply want a hotel breakfast without having to go out and search for something to eat.
+However, I understand that some readers may want a hotel breakfast without the hassle of searching for something to eat outside.

 Relax III Hotel: Check Rates